 5. Mould

-Damp conditions, such as flooding or leaks, can produce toxic mould.
-If you suspect mould growth in your home, or just want to do a preventive check to find potential areas, you can purchase your own mould kit or hire a professional to conduct an inspection.
-Home insurance companies are very concerned about mold, so keep your house mould-free to maintain your health, as well as the best home insurance rates.
+Damp conditions, such as flooding or leaks, can produce toxic mold.
+If you suspect mold growth in your home or just want to do a preventive check to find potential areas, you can purchase a mold kit or hire a professional to conduct an inspection.
+Home insurance companies are very concerned about mold, so keep your house mold-free to maintain your health, as well as the best home insurance rates.

 6. Trees and shrubbery